 This pocket of suburbia across the Rickenbacker Causeway takes full advantage of its warm coastal location.

 Crandon Park is an excellent beach and park hybrid that’s perfect for some high-quality R&R. Pack a picnic or try any of the restaurants located along Crandon Blvd. – we recommend Milanezza Kitchen-Bar-Market.

 The luxe Ritz-Carlton Key Biscayne is the ideal place to keep you as close as possible to Key Biscayne’s beaches and nature trails.

-Here’s a round-up of our 15 best Miami neighborhoods and where to go: For the hardcore party animals, South Beach, Miami Beach, and Little Havana are waiting for you.
+That’s our round-up of the best Miami neighborhoods: For the hardcore party animals, South Beach, Miami Beach, and Little Havana are waiting for you.
 Arts and culture lovers should head to Wynwood, Coral Gables, and Little Haiti.

 Those looking for luxury will feel right at home in Brickell, the Miami Design District, and Key Biscayne.
 Meanwhile, families can have the most fun at Coconut Grove, Downtown Miami, and Homestead.

 And those looking for a place to settle down can choose between Brickell, Sunny Isles Beach, and Key Biscayne.
 Florida’s Magic City has a neighborhood to fit every kind of traveler.
 So which one is yours?